From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Introduction

-However, this emerging paradigm faces a fundamental challenges.
-As illustrated in Figure \ref{fig:intro-fig}, we identify a fundamental mismatch in prevailing approaches that employ a single language model to autoregressively generate both text and audio tokens.
-This uniform treatment applies identical autoregressive training objectives across both modalities, overlooks a critical distinction in their underlying generative processes \citep{zeng2024glm,xie2024mini,borsos2023audiolm,dang2024livespeech,rubenstein2023audiopalm}.
-Text generation inherently follows a sequential causal structure characterized by strong \textbf{target-target} dependencies \citet{box2015time}, where each token explicitly conditions on previously generated tokens.
-Consequently, an incorrect token prediction can propagate and introduce subsequent errors due to the exposure bias inherent in AR models \citet{ranzato2015sequence}.
-In contrast, audio token generation is predominantly driven by \textbf{source-target} dependencies \citet{ren2020study}, where audio output primarily condition on the source text rather than on the preceding audio tokens.
-Specifically, within the current NAR span, audio tokens generation should remain faithful to the source text even when previous audio tokens are incorrectly predicted.
+However, this emerging paradigm faces a fundamental challenge.
+As illustrated in Figure \ref{fig:intro-fig}, we identify a fundamental mismatch in prevailing approaches that employ a single language model to autoregressively generate both text and audio tokens while using identical AR training objectives across both modalities \citep{zeng2024glm,xie2024mini,borsos2023audiolm,dang2024livespeech,rubenstein2023audiopalm}.
+Such a uniform objective overlooks a critical distinction in their underlying generative processes.
+Text generation inherently follows a sequential causal structure characterized by strong \textbf{target-target} dependencies \citep{box2015time}, where each token explicitly conditions on previously generated tokens.
+Consequently, an incorrect token prediction can propagate and introduce subsequent errors due to the exposure bias inherent in AR models \citep{ranzato2015sequence}.
+In contrast, audio token generation is predominantly driven by \textbf{source-target} dependencies \citep{ren2020study}, where audio output primarily conditions on the source text rather than on the preceding audio tokens.
+Specifically, within the current non-autoregressive (NAR) span, audio token generation should remain faithful to the source text even when previous audio tokens are incorrectly predicted.
 Applying a purely AR objective to audio generation thus introduces unnecessary sequential constraints, leading to suboptimal training dynamics and magnifying error propagation.

-This problem can be substantially alleviated by adopting a non-autoregressive generation strategy, which aligns better with the source-dependent nature of audio modeling.
+This problem can be substantially alleviated by adopting a NAR generation strategy, which aligns better with the source-dependent nature of audio modeling.
 Recently, discrete diffusion has emerged as a compelling alternative to AR for discrete sequence modeling \citep{yu2025dimple,gong2024scaling,austin2021structured,sahoo2024simple}.
-Beyond empirical gains, recent theory shows that absorbing discrete diffusion can be interpreted as modeling the conditional distributions of clean tokens and admits a tight connection to any‑order AR objectives \citep{ou2024your}.
+Beyond empirical gains, recent theory shows that absorbing discrete diffusion can be interpreted as modeling the conditional distributions of clean tokens and admits a tight connection to any-order AR objectives \citep{ou2024your}.
 This raises a research question: \emph{Can a unified model combining AR and NAR generation mitigate the mismatch introduced by applying a uniform AR objective to both text and audio?}